 How to Make Caramel Apples

-- Use a wooden spoon to stir the caramel, it will not conduct heat well, which is great because it will not change the temperature of your caramel or burn your hand!
+- Use a wooden spoon to stir the caramel.
+Wooden spoons don’t conduct heat well, so it won’t affect the temperature of the caramel or burn your hands while you stir.

 Frequently Asked Questions

-If you’ve tried this Caramel Apples recipe then don’t forget to leave a rating and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried this Caramel Apples recipe, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!

 Caramel Apples